open-mmlab/mmdetection/docs/en/user_guides/deploy.md

 ______________________________________________________________________

-The deployment of OpenMMLab codebases, including MMDetection, MMClassification and so on are supported by [MMDeploy](https://github.com/open-mmlab/mmdeploy), who provides the fullest and latest deployment guides that can be found from [here](https://mmdeploy.readthedocs.io/en/dev-1.x/).
+The deployment of OpenMMLab codebases, including MMDetection, MMClassification and so on are supported by [MMDeploy](https://github.com/open-mmlab/mmdeploy).
+The latest deployment guide for MMDetection can be found from [here](https://mmdeploy.readthedocs.io/en/dev-1.x/04-supported-codebases/mmdet.html).

 ## Installation